Reading Time: est. 17 minutes

 Q: How long does a self-discovery journey take?

 There’s no fixed timeline.
 Meaningful early insights typically come within weeks or months of intentional engagement.
 Deeper self-knowledge develops over years.
-The process is ongoing — the goal isn’t to finish it, but to keep updating your map as you grow and change.
+The process is ongoing.
+The goal is to keep updating your map as you grow and change, not to finish it.
 Sources: PositivePsychology.com, BetterHelp.

 Q: Is self-discovery the same as self-improvement?